-At Driftaway Coffee, we like to introduce our coffees through a tasting kit.
-The kit contains four different coffees, and it’s a great way to get to know our Fruity, Classic, Balanced and Bold Profiles.
+At Driftaway Coffee, we like to introduce our five different coffees through the Coffee Explorer Box.
+It’s a great way to get to know our Fruity, Classic, Balanced, Bold, and Extra Bold Profiles.

-If you’re just starting to explore our different coffee profiles, here are three different ways to approach the tasting kit.
-They range from a quick tasting that takes no longer than brewing our coffee like you normally would to a side-by-side tasting that highlights more but also requires more time.
+If you’re just starting to explore our different coffee profiles, here are three different ways to approach the Coffee Explorer Box.
+They range from a quick tasting that takes no longer than brewing our coffee like you normally would, to a side-by-side tasting that highlights more but also requires more time.
 The different approaches are:

 THE STRAIGHTFORWARD SLURPING: FOR PEOPLE PRESSED FOR TIME

 The Straightforward Slurping technique is ideal for those who don’t have a lot of time and want to quickly pick the profile(s) they like best.

 This approach involves little more than brewing your coffee as you normally would.
 Brew your coffee, and then take a few moments to savor it when you go to drink it.
 If you have a couple of minutes, take a moment to smell the grounds before brewing, and try slurping the coffee with a soup spoon or teaspoon to better identify unique flavors.
 (Slurping helps in three ways: 1.
 It helps the coffee make contact with all of your taste buds, not just the ones on your tongue.
 2. It mixes the coffee with oxygen and turns some of it into a gas, sending it up into your retronasal cavity.
 You're actually using your nose with 80% of the things you taste, so this gives an extra boost.
 3. Drinking the coffee this way helps to avoid burning your tongue!)